dolamroth/starlette-web/docs/common/channels.md

 If you want to publish messages and guarantee, that recipient has got them, you need to use broker that allows acknowledgement for messages.
 Again, this is not provided by default, and you'll have to define a custom channel layer for this purpose.
-For examples, see kafka backend and proposed mqtt backend for `encode/broadcaster`:
+For an example, see kafka backend and proposed mqtt backend for `encode/broadcaster`:

 - https://github.com/encode/broadcaster/blob/956571d030d33d6cb820758ec5ed8fe79c3288c6/broadcaster/_backends/kafka.py